-Please visit our online Pre-lodgement portal and follow the prompts to lodge your application and book your pre-lodgement meeting.
+Please visit our online Pre-lodgement portal and follow the prompts to lodge your application.

 It is mandatory for all multi-unit developments (including townhouses, residential flat buildings and mixed use developments) to have a pre-lodgement meeting.